 Recursive Common Table Expressions

-A recursive common table expression (CTEs) is a CTE that references itself, or recursively calls itself.
-By this CTEs repeatedly executes and return subsets of data until the complete result set of data is returned.
+A recursive common table expression (CTE) is a CTE that references itself or recursively calls itself.
+By doing so, CTEs repeatedly execute and return subsets of data until the complete result set of data is returned.
 Recursive common table expressions have the anchor member and the recursive member within the simple query.

 Syntax: